 - 1/2 cup pumpkin butter

-- Please click through to original recipe from Brave Tart here.
+- Please find the original recipe from Brave Tart.
 She provides excellent detail for each step.
 Add the pumpkin pie spice along with the salt.

 For the filling